MortenEneberg/KrakenRefine/README.md

 ![Alt text](reads_90_compare.svg "Title")

-The script to extracts Kraken reads by taxID is borrowed from [KrakenTools] (https://github.com/jenniferlu717/KrakenTools).
+The script to extracts Kraken reads by taxID is borrowed from [KrakenTools](https://github.com/jenniferlu717/KrakenTools).